Installing OpenAPS on your rig¶

 What you’ll see when you are looping successfully ~20+ minutes later!¶

-Finally, you should eventually see colorful indications of successful looping, with a message saying “Starting with supermicrobolus pump-loop” (or simply pump-loop if you don’t have SMBs enabled) and ending with “Completed supermicrobolus pump-loop”
+Finally, you should eventually see colorful indications of successful looping, with a message saying “Starting with oref0-pump-loop” and ending with “Completed oref0-pump-loop”

 If after 20 minutes, you still have some errors showing instead of the above successful looping information, it may be time to head over to the Troubleshooting oref0-setup tips page for ideas on your error messages and how to resolve them.
 IF you aren’t able to resolve your errors, please make sure that you have captured the error messages before heading over to Gitter or Facebook to get help.
 Troubleshooting is far more successful when you come prepared with the error messages.